Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Transfers token from the `msg.sender`'s portfolio to `_to`'s portfolio

 **Dev notes:** \
-This is not a ERC20 transfer, this is a balance transfer between 2 address within the portfolio
+This is not a ERC20 transfer, this is a balance transfer between portfolios

 ```solidity:no-line-numbers
 function transferToken(address _to, bytes32 _symbol, uint256 _quantity) external